kevinamiri/Instructgpt-prompts/readme.md

 Can you summarize the main points made in the following passage:
 Write a reflection on the following text:
 What's the tone of the following passage:
-Can you provide a summary and evaluation of the following passage:
+Provide a summary and evaluation of the following passage:
+Generate reading comprehension questions based on the following passage:
 ```

-### Rephrase a passage:
+#### Rephrase a passage:

 ```
 Can you reword the following text: